 There’s nothing quite like a home-grilled meal, prepared in your own backyard.
-Keep your grills in tip-top shape throughout the grilling seasons year after year and follow these basic steps for the best way to clean a grill.
+However, the more you grill, the more you need to clean and maintain your grill for the best performance.
+Keep your grills in tip-top shape throughout the grilling seasons.
+Follow these basic steps below for the best way to clean a grill.
 Read on to learn how to clean a grill.

 How to Clean a Charcoal Grill

 Out of the many different types of grills, the varieties that heat using charcoal require the most cleaning.
-Keep charcoal grills in peak condition by cleaning them after each use and thoroughly cleaning before and after each grilling season.
+Keep charcoal grills in peak condition by cleaning them during, before and after grill season.
+Here’s how.

-Charcoal ash gathers at the bottom of the grill every time it's used, so you must clean the grill after each use.
-Built-up ash can block vents in the bottom of the grill, making it difficult to control cooking temperature and increase fire risks.
+Charcoal ash gathers at the bottom of the grill every time it's used.
+Built-up ash can block vents in the bottom of the grill.
+This will make it difficult to control cooking temperature and increase fire risks.

 - Once the charcoal has cooled, remove the bricks and brush out the ash.

-- Cleaning grill grates is best done with a long-handled stiff-wire brush.
-If you don’t have a brush, ball up some aluminum foil and hold with long-handled tongs.
+- Cleaning grill grates is best done with a long-handled, stiff-wire brush.
+If you don’t have a brush, ball up some aluminum foil.
+Hold it with long-handled tongs.

 - Use a rag or folded paper towels to apply vegetable oil to the clean grates.
 This will help prevent rust and food build-up.

 - Clean the inside of the grilling bowl and lid using mild dish soap and a steel brush.

 Keep your charcoal grill in peak condition with regular maintenance before and after grilling season.
 Follow these cleaning tips at the beginning and end of each grilling season.